Satisfactory Academic Progress

 Students on academic warning at the beginning of a term who do not meet the minimum cumulative GPA and/or cumulative completion rate at the end of the term will be academically suspended.

 Students who are academically suspended have the right to appeal to return to MSUM.
 If a student's suspension appeal is granted, they will be placed on contract probation and will be given minimum semester standards that must be met and provided with ongoing professional support for achieving those standards.

 Students returning from a one semester or one year suspension who are readmitted after completing their academic suspension will be placed on academic probation.
 They will be given minimum semester standards that must be met.

 Students who do not meet the GPA and/or percent completion criteria required of their warning or probation status will be suspended.
 Students who are academically suspended have the right to appeal to return to MSUM.

 Students who are suspended for the first time may not return to MSUM for one semester (not including summer term).
 Subsequent suspensions are for one calendar year.

 Students who are placed on academic warning, probation and suspension are notified via official MSUM email from the Coordinator of Academic Intervention.
 Students are responsible for keeping their local and permanent addresses updated in their computerized records and monitoring their official university e-mail for messages.

-If a student feels there are circumstances that warrant reconsideration by the Financial Aid and Academic Suspension Appeals Committee, they have the option to complete the appeal process.
-Students must complete the online appeal form.
-In order for an appeal to be considered it must be submitted by the appropriate deadline.
+If a student feels there are circumstances that warrant reconsideration by the Financial Aid and Academic Suspension Appeals Committee, they have the option to complete the online appeal form.

 To return after the completion of your suspension, the admissions form must be completed and approved.
 The readmission form is available on the Returning Student Admissions page.
 The readmission form must be submitted at least 45 days before the beginning the semester you would like to attend.